Kong/docs.konghq.com/app/enterprise/0.35-x/plugins/oidc-google.md

 ## Kong Configuration

-If you have not yet [added an API][add-api], go ahead and do so.
+If you have not yet [added a **Service**][add-service], go ahead and do so.
 Again, note that you should be able to secure this API with HTTPS, so if you are configuring a host, use a hostname you have a certificate for.

 ### Basic Plugin Configuration